priya7401/React-mini-projects/README.md

 This repository is created for learning and enhancing reacy development skills.
 Through the projects, the main focus is on react concepts such as :
-  React components
-  React props
-  React states and hooks
+  React components, props, states and hooks and effects (useEffect hook).
-  React effects (useEffect hook)